-We currently have four full-time employees: a Chief Executive Officer/Chief Financial Officer; a Vice President of Sales; a Chief Operating Officer; and a Director of Product Management.
+We currently have three full-time employees: a Chief Executive Officer/Chief Financial Officer; a Chief Operating Officer; and a Director of Product Management.
 In addition, we use contractors and consultants to supplement our functional needs.
 We will seek to add additional employees in sales and marketing, operations, product development and other areas as we grow and penetrate the market.
 No employee is represented by a labor union, and we have never suffered an interruption of business caused by labor disputes.
 We believe that our relations with our employees are good.